Brain-Train-Consultancy-services-LLP/collaboration-board/README.md

-# Collaboration Board – How to Get Started
+# Collaboration Board

+Team Formation and Open Collaboration Hub

-This repository is the central place for team formation and collaboration.
+This repository serves as the central coordination space for forming teams and initiating collaborative projects.

-Before starting any project, please read the instructions below carefully.
+Before starting any project, please read the guidelines below carefully.

+---

+# Purpose of This Repository

-This repository is used for:
+This space is used exclusively for:
-- Looking for teammates
+- Finding teammates
-- Looking for specific roles (ML, Backend, Docs, etc.)
+- Looking for specific roles (ML, Backend, Documentation, Product, etc.)
 - Inviting international collaborators
-- Team formation discussions
+- Open discussions around team formation

-Use GitHub Discussions to connect with others.

-This space is for forming teams organically.

-If you are interested in a problem prompt and want to collaborate with others, you can start a discussion here.

-This is not a task assignment board.
+All collaboration happens through GitHub Discussions.
 Teams form voluntarily.
-Leadership emerges naturally.
+No tasks are assigned here.

+This is not a task board or assignment system.
+Leadership and ownership emerge organically

 ---